-Reply is more than three pages in length, EERE will review only the first three pages and disregard additional pages.
+EERE will provide applicants with reviewer comments following the evaluation of all eligible Full Applications.
+Applicants will have a brief opportunity to prepare a short Reply to Reviewer Comments (Reply).
+The Reply must not exceed three pages.
+If a Reply is more than three pages in length, EERE will review only the first three pages and disregard additional pages.
 Applicants may use the Reply to respond to one or more comments or to supplement their Full Application.
-The Reply may include text, graphs, charts, or data.
+The Reply may include text, grphs, charts, or data.